lsst-dm/dmtn-030/_topic-based-docs.rst

 Topic-based documentation
 =========================

-The Science Pipelines documentation, following the proposed `LDM-493 Data Management Documentation Architecture <LDM-493>`_, will use *topic-based* content organization.
+The Science Pipelines documentation, following the proposed `LDM-493 Data Management Documentation Architecture`_, will use *topic-based* content organization.
 In this approach, content is organized into self-contained, well-structured pieces that support a reader's current task, and that link the reader to other topics for related information.
 Topic-based content differs from books, research articles, and indeed, paper manuals, where a reader is expected to gradually accumulate knowledge and context through a preset narrative.
 In topic-based documentation, readers drop into specific pages to support a specific objective, but can follow links to establish context, and in effect, build a personalized curriculum for learning and using the software.